 "In-class polls" will be conducted during each class using Poll Everywhere.
-Participation requires that you have access to a cell phone texting plan.
-(Please notify me if this is not already the case.)
-Prior to our first poll on August 29th, you must register your device with Poll Everywhere.
+Participation requires that you have access to a cell phone texting plan or the internet.
+You must register with Poll Everywhere prior to our first poll on January 18th.
 Registration instructions can be found by following this link: http://help.unc.edu/help/poll-everywhere-faq/.
 If you do not register properly, then your polls will not be counted.
 Be sure under "How should UNC-CH Admin identify you?" that you enter your PID and onyen using the format PID_onyen.
 This is case sensitive, so use only lowercase letters for your onyen.
 In-class polls are to be done in class, and it is a violation of the honor code to answer elsewhere.